camunda/camunda/docs/src/basics/clustering.md

 ## Commit

-Before a new event on a partition can be processed, it must be replicated to a quorum (typically majority) of followers.
+Before a new record on a partition can be processed, it must be replicated to a quorum (typically majority) of followers.
 This procedure is called *commit*.
-Committing ensures that an event is durable even in case of complete data loss on an individual broker.
+Committing ensures that a record is durable even in case of complete data loss on an individual broker.
 The exact semantics of committing are defined by the raft protocol.

 ![cluster](/basics/commit.png)